I. PRODUCT IDENTIFICATION

 INGESTION: Give 1-2 glasses of milk or water and induce vomiting, seek medical attention.
 Never induce vomiting or give anything by mouth to an unconscious person.

-SKIN: Remove contaminated clothing, brush material off skin, wash affected area with mild soap and water.
+SKIN: Remove contaminated clothing, brush material off skin, wash the affected area with mild soap and water.
 If irritation persists, seek medical attention.

 EYE: Flush eyes, including under upper and lower eyelids, with lukewarm water.
 If irritation persists seek medical attention.